JonasHarter/RftgCardGenerator/README.md

 A card generator for the Boardgame Roll for the Galaxy The intent was to replace the tiles in the game with cards.

-All images are AI generated.
+All images are AI generated with MidJourney.

 # TODO

+recheck all texts

+remove all alien pictures

 roughly adjust textfont size based on text length. allow for textfond size override.